mapringg/faster-whisper-dictation/README.md

    pip install -r requirements.txt
    ```

-2. Set up your Groq API key as an environment variable:
+2. Set up your Groq API key in one of the following ways:

+   **Option 1:** Set as an environment variable:

    ```
    export GROQ_API_KEY="your_groq_api_key_here"